zahrag/BIOSCAN-1M/README.md

 ###### <h4> Generalization
-To assess the generalization capabilities of our models, which were trained on the BIOSCAN-1M-Insect dataset, specifically for Order-level classification involving resized and cropped images from the BIOSCAN Large dataset, it is imperative to ensure precise path configurations to the new images as well as trained model within the generalization.py script.
+To assess the generalization capabilities of our models, which were trained on the BIOSCAN-1M-Insect dataset, specifically for Order-level classification involving resized and cropped images from the BIOSCAN-1M Insect Large dataset, it is imperative to ensure precise path configurations to the new images as well as trained model within the generalization.py script.
 Subsequently, follow these steps: